novalagung/godong/README.md

 godong.Route(&controller.Analytic{})
 ```

-If you enabled debug mode, the `/controller` will be displayed
+If you enabled debug mode, the `/controller` will be displayed.

 ![Hidden index enabled](http://oi60.tinypic.com/23mpag.jpg)